albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     The above example make use of `List`, which are discussed in more depth in the [Lists (ArrayList and Vector) section](04%20-%20Collections.md#lists-vector-arraylist-and-linkedlist) part of the [collections](04%20-%20Collections.md).

-### How can a subclass invoke a method from the parent class (the `super` keyword)?
+### How can a subclass invoke a method in the parent class (the `super` keyword)?

 While heavy boxes may contain very long labels, light box labels cannot be longer than 32 letters long.
 Trying to set longer labels should throw an `IllegalArgumentException`.
+The `LightBox` class needs to check the label's length before passing it to the parent class to set it.

 ```java
 package demo;